-In addition, Summer Session students are required to follow all University of Colorado policies including the Colorado Creed and the Copyright and File Sharing.
-A complete list can be found in the University of Colorado Boulder Catalog.
+In addition, all students are required to follow University of Colorado policies including the Colorado Creed and the Copyright and Fair Use policy.
+A complete list can be found on the University of Colorado Boulder Catalog website.

 The Buff OneCard is your official student ID, to be used as long as you are a student at CU-Boulder.
 The card is official verification that you are eligible for student privileges.
-It allows you access to Campus Dining and Printing, the Student Recreation Center, the libraries, Wardenburg Health Center, the UMC Grill, athletic tickets and events, and RTD local and regional buses.
+It allows you access to Campus Dining and Printing, the Student Recreation Center, the libraries, Wardenburg Health Center, the UMC Grill, and athletic tickets and events.
+Students eligible for a Buff OneCard as also usually eligible for a RTD CollegePass, if they have paid the appropriate fees.

 The Campus Card Office is located in the Center for Community, Room N180, just east of Regent Hall, and is open from 8 am to 4:30 pm, Monday through Friday.